-For PY2023, Firstgas has continued to use a "constant price increase" approach, whereby all tariff components are increased by an equal amount relative to PY2022.
+For PY2024, Firstgas has continued to use a "constant price increase" approach, whereby all tariff components are increased by similar amounts relative to PY2023.
 To ensure that our prices result in an efficient allocation of costs between consumers we compare the revenue we expect to result from our prices for each consumer group to the cost allocation for that group.
 Table 4 on page 21 these two methodologies, ensuring efficient allocation of costs between consumers.